Kamehameha IV: Reign

 At the age of four, the young prince died on August 27, 1862.
 The cause of the prince's death is unknown: at the time, it was believed to be "brain fever" or meningitis.
 Later speculation has included appendicitis.

 On September 11, 1859, the king shot Henry A. Neilson, his secretary and one of his closest friends, who died two years later.
 Alexander had heard a rumour that Neilson was having an affair with Queen Emma, and after drinking heavily shot his friend in the chest.
 Following the shooting, the king apologised to Neilson and provided him with the use of his Waikiki home for the rest of his life.
 He also considered abdicating his throne, before being convinced not to by Wyllie, his minister of foreign affairs.

 Wyllie sponsored a fancy dress ball in 1860.
 Even the Catholic bishop came, dressed as a bishop.
 Kamehameha IV's father Kekūanaōʻa came in Scottish highland dress, music was provided by German musicians, and the food by a French chef.
 Emma came as the earth goddess Cybele.
 The conservative American missionaries did not approve, especially of the dancing.

 In 1860, Kamehameha IV and Queen Emma entertained a group of Japanese diplomats who were stopping in Honolulu on their way to Washington.
 These men were part of the Japanese Embassy to the United States, Japan's first diplomatic mission to the United States since the 1854 opening of Japan by Commodore Matthew Perry.
 Their meeting with Kamehameha IV was noted by Vice-Ambassador Muragaki Norimasa (村垣範正) as the first presentation of Japanese ambassadors to a foreign king, although Japan and Hawaii had no formal relation at this point.
 The Japanese delegation were later surprised to learn on their departure that the king paid for all of their expenses while in Honolulu.

-In August 1861 he issued a declaration of neutrality in the American Civil War.
+On August 26, 1861, he issued a declaration of neutrality in the American Civil War.